 There are two classification criteria used.

-Juvenile spondyloarthritides are classified as the enthesitis-related arthritis subgroup of juvenile idiopathic arthritis from the International League of Associations for Rheumatology (ILAR).
+Juvenile spondyloarthritides is classified as the enthesitis-related arthritis subgroup of juvenile idiopathic arthritis from the International League of Associations for Rheumatology (ILAR).

 They are also part of the European Spondyloarthropathy Study Group (ESSG) classification criteria as is used in adults.